-Prepare A Separation Agreement
+Prepare a Separation Agreement

-Once you and your spouse have prepared a separation agreement, you can choose to file it with the court in order to enforce the support provisions (whether it be child support and/or spousal support) through the Family Responsibility Office (FRO)
+Once a Separation Agreement is prepared, you can file it with the court to enforce child or spousal support provisions through the Family Responsibility Office (FRO).

 What You Should do if You Cannot Agree with Your Spouse

 In some instances, finding common ground may prove insurmountable.
 Communication breakdowns or unreasonable behavior can complicate the resolution of legal issues.
 If an amicable agreement is unattainable or not a viable option, initiating a court Application becomes necessary.
 This allows the court to intervene based on presented evidence and legal precedent.

 Commencing a family court case requires the Applicant, the party commencing the court process, to complete and file an Application with the court, providing vital information about the issues seeking resolution (e.g., parenting time, decision making for children, child support, support, property division), an overview of the relationship, information about any children involved, and other pertinent facts.
 The Respondent, the party responding to the initial court documents, will then be served with these documents and provided with deadlines to respond by way of an Answer.
 Given the complexity and stringent procedural requirements of court proceedings, consulting a family law lawyer before initiating an Application or filing your Answer is highly advisable.